christophermorel/takingoverthewordle/README.md

 Taking over the wordle.

+To run the flask server, the vscode extensions, Python (Microsoft), SQLite & MySQL Snippets (Rohit Chouhan), and flask-snippet (cstrap) are needed.
+Windows:
+1. Set up virtual environment by running "python -m venv venv" in the Integrated Terminal
+2. Then execute "venv\Scripts\activate"

+MacOs/Linux:
+1. Set up virtual environment by running "python3 -m venv venv" in the Integrated Terminal"
+2. Then execute "source venv/bin/activate"

+3. Install flask into environment by running "pip install flask"
+4. cd into "takingoverthewordle" or if renamed, the name of the project directory
+5. Run "python3 app.py" and open the Flask development server

+6. To kill the development server press Control+C, and to deactive the virtual environment type "deactivate" into the Integrated Terminal

 The simplest definition of our project is a recreation of The New York Times’ popular online game “Wordle” with a few twists.
 Those twists being that you’re playing against a cpu and have to guess the word in less tries, meaning that you lose if the cpu guesses the word in less tries.

 We used Python for backend logic such as creating the CPU and actually choosing the random word within our word list.
 And we used html/flask/javascript to make a functioning front end which allows the user to input multiple characters as their guess.
 Ultimately using CSS for the visual aspect of our website so that we could clearly see when a letter was in the correct spot, at least within the word, or not in the word at all.